jekyll/dns/README.md

 ## DNS for Jekyll's web presence

-This repository contains the DNS entries for Jekyll'd web presence, which is largely jekyllrb.com.
+This repository contains the DNS entries for Jekyll's web presence, which is largely jekyllrb.com.

 ### Making changes